-The most significant dollar changes from 2020-21 to 2021-22 can be explained as follows:
+The most significant dollar changes from 2021-22 to 2022-23 can be explained as follows:

-The 14.8% increase in total instruction is partially attributable to return to a full year of in-person instruction.
-In addition, the additional teachers hired for the 2021-22 school year.
-Some of the other factors include staff contract steps, textbook purchases and other staffing benefits.
+The 9.46% increase in total instruction is partially attributable to the additional 147c(2) MPSERS one-time deposit we received.
+Other factors include staff contract steps, textbook purchases, and other staffing benefits.